MiddleRaster/MiddleRaster.github.io/TDD/cpp/BowlingGame/StateMachine/UniquePtr/Step20.md

 So, we added a ```WaitingForBonusRollsAfterLastFrame``` state, whose ```Update``` method only sums in the bonus pins.

 That's great, but what about the case where the last frame is not a spare?
-We'll keep right on going; instead, let's add a state whose ```Update``` method throws an exception.
+We'll keep right on going; instead, let's add a state for when the game is over and whose ```Update``` method throws an exception.
 As usual, we'll need a test first.
 Let's roll 21 2s.

 After you've written that test, click [next](Step21.html).